What is RAG?

 Agent receives query/input

-Query is embedded
+Query is embedded (dual encoding)

-Similarity search against knowledge base vectors
+Hybrid search against knowledge base vectors

-- Chunk text — The actual document content
+- Chunk text — The actual document content (or parent text if expanded)

 Agent generates response grounded in retrieved documents